 Cancellation Of Removal

-Removal or deportation proceedings are extremely stressful and difficult, however with the help of an experienced attorney like Robert L. Sepp, your chances of having a judge grant your cancellation of removal increase significantly.
+Removal or deportation proceedings are extremely stressful and difficult, but with the help of an experienced attorney like Robert L. Sepp, your chances of having a judge grant your cancellation of removal increase significantly.

-If you or a family member is going through deportation proceedings in the Portland Immigration Court, contact Robert L. Sepp, Attorney at Law.
-Even if you are not facing deportation or Cancellation of Removal yet, if you’re concerned about your status, it is in your best interest to consult a reputable immigration attorney to evaluate your options.
-Robert L. Sepp has been recognized as the Best Immigration Lawyer in Portland.
+If you or a family member is going through deportation proceedings in the Portland Immigration Court, contact law firm Robert L. Sepp, Attorney at Law.
+Even if you are not facing deportation or cancellation of removal yet but are concerned about your status, it is in your best interests to consult a reputable immigration attorney to evaluate your options.
+Attorney Sepp was selected for inclusion on Expertise’s 2020 Best Immigration Lawyers in Portland list.
 He’ll dedicate his time and resources to help guide you through the process.

 Who Qualifies For Cancellation Of Removal?